ia-toki/apio-2020-web/regulation.md

 key: regulation
 ---

-Please note that there are significant change in this year's regulation due to COVID-19 outbreak.
+Please note that there are significant changes in this year's regulation due to COVID-19 pandemic.
 See [Changes due to COVID-19 pandemic page](/covid) for more details.

 ### Online Contest Format
 * The APIO 2020 online contest is a 5-hour contest with flexible start time within a determined window.